Leonard-Theisler/EGSM-Editor/README.md

 - Clone the repository
 - Import metaModelv3, metaModelv3.edit, and metaModelv3.editor into your workspace (you will find these files on the "MetaModel" branch)
 - Launch a new runtime
-- Import the EGSMmodel3 project and EGSMeditor.design projects into the new runtime (you will find these on the "master" branch)
+- Import the EGSMmodel3 project and EGSMeditor3.design projects into the new runtime (you will find these on the "master" branch)
 - Expand the EGSMmodel3 project and open the editor